 The Pitch Mine is owned and operated by Homestake Mining Company (HMC) as a subsidiary of Barrick Gold Corporation.
 The site is located in Saguache County within the Gunnison National Forest.
 It is located five miles East of Sargents, Colorado.
-Site Location is shown on Figure 1-1.
+The site location is shown on Figure 1-1.